Mark Rylance: 1980–1999: Royal Shakespeare Company and Shakespeare's Globe

-In 1980 Rylance gained his professional acting debut in the Shaun Lawton play Desperado Corner at the Glasgow Citizens' Theatre in Glasgow, Scotland, where he acted in a variety of plays as well as organising his own experimental theatre group.
+In 1980 Rylance gained his professional acting debut in the Shaun Lawton play Desperado Corner at the Glasgow Citizens' Theatre, where he acted in a variety of plays as well as organising his own experimental theatre group.

 In 1982 and 1983 he performed in numerous productions at the Royal Shakespeare Company (RSC) in Stratford-upon-Avon and London.
 During this time he acted in productions of The Taming of the Shrew, The Tempest and A Midsummer Night's Dream.
 He received his first Laurence Olivier Award nomination in the Best Supporting Actor in a Play category for his portrayal of Michael in Arden of Faversham at the 1983 Laurence Olivier Awards.
 In 1988 Rylance played Hamlet with the RSC in Ron Daniels' production that toured Ireland and Britain for a year.
 The play then ran in Stratford-upon-Avon.
 Hamlet toured the US for two years.
 In 1990 Rylance and Claire van Kampen (later his wife) founded "Phoebus' Cart", their own theatre company.
 The following year, the company staged The Tempest on the road.

 In 1995 Rylance became the first artistic director of Shakespeare's Globe Theatre, a post he held until 2005.
 Rylance directed and acted in every season, in works by Shakespeare and others, including an all-male production of Twelfth Night, in which he played Olivia, and Richard III in the title role.
 Under his directorate, new plays were also performed at the Globe, the first being Augustine's Oak (referring to Augustine of Canterbury and Christianisation of Anglo-Saxon England) by Peter Oswald, the writer-in-residence, which was performed in 1999.
 A second play by Oswald followed in 2002: The Golden Ass or the Curious Man.

 Rylance played the lead in Gillies MacKinnon's film The Grass Arena (1991), and won the Radio Times Award for Best Newcomer.
 In 1993 he starred in Matthew Warchus' production of Much Ado About Nothing at the Queen's Theatre, produced by Thelma Holt.
 His Benedick won him an Olivier Award for Best Actor.